melo/ci-runner-default-image/README.md

 This wrapper around `docker build` will read the Dockerfile file and use `docker pull` on all images used as `FROM`.

+If the `-t` or `--tag` options is present, we will also use pull it to prime the Docker build cache.
+See `docker-prime-cache` for a standalone version of this process.

 This is a workaround for a Docker bug that fails to pull images mentioned in a `FROM` if the registry is private and requires authentication.